dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 The examples provided in this topic rely upon:

-* Setting the base path of the app with [SetBasePath](/dotnet/api/microsoft.extensions.configuration.fileconfigurationextensions.setbasepath). `SetBasePath` is made available to an app by referencing the [Microsoft.Extensions.Configuration.FileExtensions](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.FileExtensions/) package.
+* Setting the base path of the app with <xref:Microsoft.Extensions.Configuration.FileConfigurationExtensions.SetBasePath*>. `SetBasePath` is made available to an app by referencing the [Microsoft.Extensions.Configuration.FileExtensions](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.FileExtensions/) package.
-* Resolving sections of configuration files with [GetSection](/dotnet/api/microsoft.extensions.configuration.configurationsection.getsection). `GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package.
+* Resolving sections of configuration files with <xref:Microsoft.Extensions.Configuration.ConfigurationSection.GetSection*>. `GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package.
-* Binding configuration to .NET classes with [Bind](/dotnet/api/microsoft.extensions.configuration.configurationbinder.bind). `Bind` is made available to an app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package.
+* Binding configuration to .NET classes with <xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> and [Get&lt;T&gt;](xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Get*). `Bind` and `Get<T>` are made available to an app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package. `Get<T>` is available in ASP.NET Core 1.1 or later.

 ::: moniker range=">= aspnetcore-2.1"